s77estef/Teaching-DNR/README.md

 ## Running an evaluation

-The `run_evaluation.py` CLI evaluates an auto-regressive Hugging Face model on the ETHICS dataset.
-Example command:
+The `run_evaluation.py` CLI evaluates an auto-regressive Hugging Face model on the ETHICS dataset or Social Chemistry 101.
+Example commands:

 ```bash
 # LLAMA 3B instruct-style model on the ETHICS commonsense split